Glass bakeware, cookware and food storage containers like these Pyrex bowls is something commonly found kitchens across America.

 Indeed, glass can shatter when it strikes (or is struck) by something, or if there is a defect in the glass such as a chip or crack.

 A difference in thermal tension can also cause glass to shatter.
-If you place a glass cooking container right out of the oven onto something much cooler (such as a damp or wet countertop), the glass container could shatter.
+As an example, if you place a glass cooking container right out of the oven onto something much cooler (such as a damp or wet countertop), the glass container could shatter.
 With thermal tension being the cause, it could easily be seen as an explosion — because glass will definitely be flying about.

 Thermal fatigue can also be a factor in older cookware.
 When small cracks develop over time — some so small they can’t be seen by the naked eye — the change in temperature can be enough to cause the glass to shatter.
 Include just the slightest chip on the edge and bingo, the next time in the oven may be the last.